1

 • Probably some kind of earthquake machine

 The interesting thing about having 13,000 nuclear warheads is that after the first few hundred, you’re just showing off.
-It’s like having 13,000 fire extinguishers in your kitchen.
-After a while, you’re not worried about fires, you’re just collecting them.
+You can only destroy Earth once.
+The remaining 12,700 are for what, exactly?
+Destroying Earth’s ghost?

 On What Disease Costs